Hugh1996/Staffies4U-PP1/README.md

 [View the live website here](https://hugh1996.github.io/Staffies4U-PP1/)

 Staffy Havens aim is to educate the public about the Staffordshire Terrier breed, rescue and rehabilitate staffies and facilitate adoptions.

-Users of this website will learn about the breeds popularity, temperament and their needs.
-Users will also be able to view staffies currently available for adoption with a summary of the dog itself.
-In the case where a user is interested in rescuing a staffy, they enquire using the provided contact details or by filling out a form.
+Users of this website will have to opprrtunity to learn about the breeds popularity, temperament and their specific needs.
+Users will also be able to view the profiles of staffies available for adoption.
+If a user is interested in rescuing a staffy, they can inquire using the provided contact details or by filling out the form.

 Enter responsiveness screenshot here

 ## Features

-#### - Navigation
+#### Navigation

 - The navigation features the website title on the top left corner.